spencerfjelstad/byte_le_royale_2020/docs/DisasterousGameRules/_sources/API.md.txt

 #### sensor_results
 This value is the next turn's chance of the associated disaster.
 This value will not match up exactly with the disaster's real odds, but will be close to the actual value, depending on the sensor's level.
+This should return a float value between 0.0 and 1.0, where 0.0 indicates there is no chance of a disaster occurring, and 1.0 indicates that the disaster is guaranteed to occur.